Schooled on Poetry - Columbus Association for the Performing Arts

 Tickets FREE for students and educators!

-Schooled on Poetry, a collaboration between CAPA, the Thurber House, The Ohio State University, The Poetry Foundation, The Columbus Foundation and poet-educator Peter Kahn is the culminating celebration of a year-long Spoken Word poetry project at Lincoln Park Elementary School, AIMS Middle School, Walnut Ridge High School and the Arts and College Preparatory Academy.
-At the culminating event on May 3, there will be intra-school group pieces and individual original poems by slam champs from each school.
-Students will be joined by Columbus poets Hanif Abdurraqib, Steven Waddell and Cynthia Amoah, Nashville-based poet-rapper Chris Byrd, and New York Times Bestselling author Kwame Alexander.
+Schooled on Poetry, a collaboration between CAPA, the Thurber House, The Ohio State University, The Columbus Foundation and poet-educator Peter Kahn is the culminating celebration of a year-long Spoken Word poetry project at Columbus Africentric Early College High School, Licking Heights Middle School, Wedgewood Middle School, and United Middle Main Street.
+At the culminating event on May 2, there will be intra-school group pieces and individual original poems by slam champs from each school.
+Students will be joined by Columbus poets Hanif Abdurraqib, Steven Waddell and Cynthia Amoah, visiting poet/rapper Jalen Sharp, and Jacqueline Woodson, National Book Award winner, former MacArthur Fellow and bestselling author.

 We hope to showcase the power of poetry to the Columbus community in a diverse way so that writers of all ages and backgrounds can see poetry as a meaningful and accessible form of expression.